-I am currently pursuing a doctorate at the Rees Centre (University of Oxford).
-My research looks at the processes underlying the low educational attainment of children in care in England.
-It includes an analysis of the trajectories of migrant children in care.
+I completed my doctorate at the Rees Centre (University of Oxford) in 2018.
+My research looked at the processes underlying the low educational attainment of children in care.
+I conducted longitudinal analyses using a large administrative Canadian dataset.

 I have remained involved with practice and the NGO sector through consultancy work.
 I provide training and services to NGOs, lecture on social work courses, and conduct small-scale research projects and evaluations for charities.

 I am vice chair of the board of governors at St Francis CofE primary school in East Oxford.
 I am also chair the curriculum committee and responsible for safeguarding, assessment and staff well-being.

 I am project co-ordinator for the Oxford Refugee Health Initiative, a new project, which matches medical students to newly arrived refugee families in Oxford.